-The performance criteria considered in determining performance bonus awards vary in accordance with the position and responsibilities of the executive of the Corporation.
-While not solely based on any one item, key considerations in determining performance bonuses for executives of the Corporation include the operating performance of the Corporation, the guidance and strategic vision for growth and business goals of the Corporation, the performance of the Corporation's Common Shares and other organizational indicators, as well as individual achievements that demonstrate a contribution by the executive to the Corporation.
-The Nominating and Compensation Committee also considers industry peer compensation in assisting it to arrive at its recommendations.
+The performance criteria considered in determining performance bonus awards vary in accordance with the position and responsibilities of the executive of the Company.
+While not solely based on any one item, key considerations in determining performance bonuses for executives of the Company include the operating performance of the Company, the guidance and strategic vision for growth and business goals of the Company, the performance of the Common Shares and other organizational indicators, as well as individual achievements that demonstrate a contribution by the executive to the Company.
+The Compensation and Corporate Governance Committee also considers industry peer compensation in assisting it to arrive at its recommendations.